Observation of Phase Doubling and Entanglement in Coherent Matter-Wave Reactions

 A closer examination suggests a small nonlinear correction to the exact phase doubling.
 The correction comes from the imbalance of the SFG and SHG coupling strengths $\gamma_2\neq \gamma$, and is predicted to be~\cite{Supplement}

-where we obtain $\epsilon=0.06(2)$ from the fit to the data in Fig.~\ref{fig:Fig4}a, which is in agreement with the theoretical value of $\epsilon =\frac12 (1-\gamma_2/\gamma)\approx0.09(2)$.
+where we obtain $\epsilon=0.06(2)$ from the fit to the data in Fig.~\ref{fig:Fig4}a, which is in agreement with the theoretical value of $\epsilon =\frac12 (1-\gamma_2/\gamma)\approx0.09(2)$~\cite{Supplement}.

 The phase doubling experiment also reveals entanglement generation during the formation of molecules.
-We start by testing the separability of atoms in the molecular state by evaluating the spin parity $C_{zz} = \langle \hat{\sigma}_{1,z}\otimes\hat{\sigma}_{2,z}\rangle=m_0-m_2+m_4$, where $\hat{\sigma}_{j,z}$ is the Pauli-$Z$ operator on the $j$-th atom~\cite{Sackett2000}.
+We start by testing the separability of the atom pairs in the reaction by evaluating the parity of their momentum populations $C_{zz} = \langle \hat{\sigma}_{1,z}\otimes\hat{\sigma}_{2,z}\rangle=m_0-m_2+m_4$, where $\hat{\sigma}_{j,z}$ is the Pauli-$Z$ operator on the $j$-th atom~\cite{Supplement,Sackett2000}.
 For product states of two identical particles, the parity is constrained within $0\leq C_{zz}\leq 1$.
-Negative parity $-1\leq C_{zz}<0$ indicates the non-separability and entanglement of the atom pairs~\cite{Supplement}.
+Negative parity $-1\leq C_{zz}<0$ indicates the non-separability and entanglement of the atom pairs.

 In Fig.~\ref{fig:Fig4}b, we show that the parity $C_{zz}$ oscillates at twice the atomic Rabi frequency.
 The parity reaches the maximum of $C_{zz}=1$, when the molecules are in a single momentum state $|0\rangle$ or $|4k_L\rangle$.
-The parity reaches the minimum of $C_{zz}=-0.15(1)<0$ and enters the non-separable regime, when atoms are prepared in an equal superposition of $|0\rangle$ and $|2k_L\rangle$ after a $\pi/2$, $3\pi/2$,...
+The parity reaches the minimum of $C_{zz}=-0.15(1)<0$ and enters the non-separable regime, when atoms are prepared in an equal superposition of momentum states $|0\rangle$ and $|2k_L\rangle$ after a $\pi/2$, $3\pi/2$,...
 Bragg pulse.
-Here atoms in the molecular state exhibit the highest degree of entanglement.
+Here reacting atoms exhibit the highest degree of momentum entanglement.